MustardChef/WSABuilds/README.md

 **Can I remount system partition as read-write?**

 - No. WSA is mounted as read-only by Hyper-V. You can, however, modify the system partition by creating a Magisk module, or by directly modifying the system.img file

+**I cannot adb connect localhost:58526**

+- Make sure developer mode is enabled.
+If the issue persists, check the IP address of WSA on the Settings ---> Developer page and try `adb connect ip:5555`

+**Magisk online module list is empty?**

+- Magisk actively removes the online module repository.
+You can install the module locally or by `adb push module.zip /data/local/tmp` and `adb shell su -c magisk --install-module /data/local/tmp/module.zip`

 **How do I uninstall Magisk?**